SoloVid/Thy/src/notes.md

 - export - modifier for fun and declarations
 - fun - type parameters plus return type requires special syntax not supported by function call
 - is - denotes preceding identifier as not a function call
+- private - modifier for fun and declarations
+- to - denotes preceding identifier as not a function call
 - type - type-related operations just start breaking the standard language stuff
 - yield - unlike standard function calls, this can (and must) precede another function call on the same line